astaff/sandbox-driver/README.md

 	}
 }

-*Note, this is the same as the incoming data format because it is possible, and likely, that outgoing data here will be incoming data to similar communication code only mildly adjusted, not just to the Frontend.
+* Note, this is the same as the incoming data format because it is possible, and likely, that outgoing data here will be incoming data to similar communication code elsewhere, only mildly adjusted, and not just to the Frontend.

 ## driver.py